ivorszaniszlo/weather-forecast/README.md

 ## Description <a id="description"></a>

 This application uses the **Open Meteo API** to fetch weather data based on a selected city.
 Users can select cities using the geocoding API, view the current weather conditions, and explore a 7-day weather forecast.
 The app also includes a temperature trend chart.
+Cypress is used for automated responsive testing.

 ## Screenshot <a id="screenshot"></a>